From the Booth

 Despite the resistance, Eddie continued experimenting with the idea and recorded a demo of the synth riff in his home studio in 1981.
 By the time the band started working on their sixth studio album, 1984, Eddie had built his own 5150 Studio, giving him more creative control.
 He finally convinced the band to record “Jump” with the now-famous Oberheim OB-Xa synthesizer.

 Want to share your favorites?
-Let us know on [social media link] or tune in to hear more!
+Let us know on social media or tune in to hear more!